Charles H. Lundquist College of Business

 Lundquist Center for Entrepreneurship

-Nathan Lillegard, Program Manager
+Nathan Lillegard, Interim Director

 The Lundquist Center for Entrepreneurship helps students develop the tools, skills, and abilities to turn innovative ideas into reality, whether the idea is improving a Fortune 500 company or starting a business.
 Courses, internships, guest speakers, study tours, and business plan competitions offer opportunities to develop entrepreneurial skills, attitude, and knowledge.
 The center’s New Venture Championship is recognized as one of the top business-plan competitions in the world.
 By creating opportunities for participants to gain from the experience and wisdom of successful entrepreneurs, the center's programs helps make students more competitive in today’s business world.
 For more information, visit the website.